 |Activity content||Tree pruning and thinning, undergrowth clearing, tree planting, nature observation events, papermaking||Tree thinning, environmental education|

 |Participants||Employees and their families, and others (237 people)||Employees and others

 |Achievements||Area: 0.7 ha

 |Area: 0.3 ha

 CO2 absorbed: 13.8 t

 Environmental Education through Forest Conservation Activities

-We carry out forest conservation activities every year, such as forest development and experiential learning, to give people an opportunity to think about the environment.
+We carry out forest conservation activities, such as forest development and experiential learning, every year to provide opportunities for thinking about the environment.

-- Kawasaki Heartfelt Service Co., Ltd. is a special subsidiary of Kawasaki Heavy Industries, Ltd., established to support retention of people with disabilities.
+- Kawasaki Heartful Service Co., Ltd. is a special subsidiary of Kawasaki Heavy Industries, Ltd., established to support the workplace retention of people with disabilities.
 Its main business is contracted general administration and cleaning services.
 It also engages in the business of recycling milk cartons to make paper.